Arthur Collins Acid Attack: Ferne McCann Urges Boyfriend To Turn Himself In To London Police

 The 25-year-old Collins, a businessman from Essex, had a stormy relationship with McCann since they announced their romance via social media while vacationing in Marbella.
 The romance didn’t last, as the pair broke up during a holiday in Ibiza.
 After the split, McCann removed all photographs of McCann from her social media accounts.

 After failing to find a suitable partner on the E4 reality series Celebs Go Dating, McCann went on Snapchat to post photographs of a “mystery man” in her bed.
 That “mystery man” turned out to be Collins.
-In March that they’re giving the relationship another try.

 In their OK!
 Magazine interview, the couple said that they’re so in love that they’ve already planned their wedding, despite the fact that Collins haven’t popped the question yet.